 Larger plates are based around a selection of moles - from the word mōlli in Nahuatl meaning sauce - integral to Mexican cookery and made differently all over the country.
+You will find hearty sharing style plates with octopus, herb fed chicken and whole fish featuring heavily.

 From the Press